-There are four major phases to a municipal revaluation; data collection, market analysis, valuation, and informal hearings.
+There are three major phases to a municipal revaluation; data collection, market analysis, valuation, and informal hearings.

-- Phase Two: Market Analysis- A variety of resources are used to analyze the real estate market.
+- Phase One: Market Analysis- The first phase starts late summer of 2021 and will continue through September 2022.
+A variety of resources are used to analyze the real estate market.
 While the sales data is being collected, appraisal personnel will be analyzing recent sales that took place over the last few years to determine which market factors influenced property values.
 Once all the data is collected and reviewed for accuracy, the appraiser will determine land values and set neighborhood site indexes, that rate the desirability of locations throughout the city.

-- Phase Four: Informal Meetings or Hearings - A notice of new values will be mailed to each property owner.
-Commercial properties will be set first with value notices mailed in August 2017.
-Condominium value notices will be mailed in September 2017 and single family detached value notices will be mailed in October 2017.
+- Phase Three: Informal Meetings or Hearings - A notice of new values will be mailed to each property owner.
+Commercial properties will be set first with value notices mailed approximately August 2022.
+Condominium value notices will be mailed approximately September 2022 and single family detached value notices will be mailed approximately October 2022.
 At this time, anyone with questions concerning their property value or revaluation process or the data contained within their property record have an opportunity to meet with a member of the assessment staff to discuss their concerns and have information re-evaluated.

 The Vision Appraisal Online Database contains periodically updated assessment information for all parcels in the City of Bristol.
 Additional information may be obtained by contacting the Assessor’s Office at (860) 584-6240.